-SOUNDS OF THE GAME - A satirical audio podcast in production. / Launching on iTunes mid-November.
+SOUNDS OF THE GAME - A satirical audio podcast in production. / Available on iTunes and Stitcher.

 LEAPS OF FAITHS - A documentary film about interfaith marriage that will air on WTTW in Chicago Thursday night, May 23rd.
 It will also be shown at the Chicago Cultural Center on Saturday, May 18th at 2pm.

-JUBILEE SHOWCASE DOCUMENTARY FILM - A feature-length documentary about the Emmy-award-winning Gospel TV show, Jubilee Showcase / in development.
+JUBILEE SHOWCASE DOCUMENTARY FILM - A feature-length documentary about the Emmy-award-winning Gospel TV show, Jubilee Showcase / in post-production.

 THE MAN IN THE SILO - A dramatic film starring Ernie Hudson./Available on Amazon Prime, iTunes, Google Play, Vudu, TubiTV, XBox, and Roku.